|

 The average bunker dimensions were 10 x 6

-feet, about 5 feet deep and with 3 to 5 feet
+feet, about 5 feet deep and with 3 to 5 feet of

-of overhead protection of logs, dirt and
+overhead protection of logs, dirt and foliage.

-foliage.
-This provided camouflage from both
+This provided camouflage from both aerial and

-aerial and ground observation and protection
+ground observation and protection to withstand

-to withstand aerial and artillery
+aerial and artillery bombardment other than a

-bombardment other than a direct hit from a
+direct hit from a B52 strike.

-B52 strike.
-The average silhouette above
+The average silhouette above ground was about 2

-entrance and exit hole (from which most
+feet.
+There was an entrance and exit hole (from

-were frequently weapon pits outside the
+There were frequently weapon pits outside the

 bunkers, sited to provide depth and mutual